lunaticthinker/lunaticthinker.github.io/content/posts/2024-06-15-what-are-coding-principles.md

 For each principle you get: intent, indicators, refactor moves, examples, and trade‑offs.
 Use what solves the pain in front of you; ignore the rest until it hurts.

+So what are coding principles, exactly?
+In this article, I’m using the term to mean shared heuristics for writing and shaping code: compact rules of thumb that help multiple people on a team make compatible design decisions over time.
+They are not laws or style‑guide pedantry; they are reusable decision patterns that reduce surprise, keep behavior consistent, and make change cheaper.
+A good principle gives you a way to name a kind of problem ("this is a DRY violation", "this is YAGNI") and a default direction for fixing it.∂

 Practice: